basarat/demo-typestyle/06-classes/script.md

   );
 }
 ```
-and we don't pass in any customization class:
+and someone uses our component without any customization

 ```js
 <App />
 ```

-You can see that `className` will be undefined and if you look at the dom (show the dom), we get this ugly and potentional style breaking class applied to the element.
+and when we run the app the `className` prop will be undefined within the app component. if you look at the dom (show the dom), we get this ugly and potentional style breaking className called `undefined`.

-* You can make this better with code that checks if a className was passed in.
+* Instead of doing this plain string concatenation, we can make this better with code that checks if a className was passed in.

 ```js
 baseClassName
 + (className ? ' ' + className : '')
 ```

-Now lets create a CSS class that applies a background color of `red`.
+Now lets create a CSS class to denote some error condition in the UI.
+This class simply applies a background color of `red`.

 ```js
 const errorClassName = style(